zer2/Fantasy-Basketball--in-progress-/readme.md

 The code in this repository simulates fantasy basketball with the following parameters

-- Drafts are 12-team, 13-player, "Head-to-Head: Each Category" format.
-So the expected win rate is 8.33%
+- 12 teams compete, each with 13 players.
+The expected win rate is $\frac{1}{12} = 8.33\\%$
+- The format is "Head-to-Head: Each Category"
+- Players are chosen in a snake draft
 - Teams consist of 2 C, 1 PG, 1 SG, 2 G, 1 SF, 1 PF, 2F, 3 Utility.
 All games played are counted
 - All drafters pick the highest-ranking available player that could fit on their team, based on empirically correct rankings for the season
 - Actual weekly performances are sampled for each player for each of twenty-five weeks